 Welcome to Coki Bijoux Jewelry and Design!

-Describing her style as bohemian, glamorous, and eclectic, Coki focuses on creating collections that range from everyday wear to one-of-a-kind statement pieces.
+Describing her style as timeless, glamorous, and eclectic, Coki focuses on creating collections that range from everyday wear to one-of-a-kind statement pieces.
 Incorporating her distinctive flair, she also works directly with clients to create custom designs, including engagement, wedding, and bridal party sets, as well as gifts for any occasion.

 Come visit us for a little taste of Paris…right here in the heart of Kansas City.